Yuyannnnw/LLM-RL-NAV/README.md

 ## What Has Been Done So Far
 1. **Implemented DQN from Scratch:**
-   Developed a custom Deep Q-Network (DQN) implementation.
-Initial results are promising, though the stability of the algorithm still needs to be double-checked.
+   - Developed a custom Deep Q-Network (DQN) implementation.
+   - Initial results are promising, although further stability verification is required.

 2. **Tested on Highway-Fast Environment:**
-   Utilized the [Highway Environment](https://highway-env.farama.org/) (fast version) with its default configuration to compare the performance of our custom DQN against the DQN implementation from Stable Baselines3.
+   - Utilized the [Highway Environment](https://highway-env.farama.org/) (fast version) with its default configuration.
+   - Compared the performance of our custom DQN against the DQN implementation from Stable Baselines3.

+3. **Basic LLM Prompt using Ollama:**
+   - Provided a simple example of integrating Ollama through Python (compatible with Mac, Linux, Windows, M1/M2/M3, AMD, and NVIDIA architectures).
+   - **Setup Instructions:**
+     a) Install Ollama from the official website.
+     b) Run one instance to start the service.

 ## What Needs to Be Done
 1. **Integrate and Tune LLM for Reward Adjustment:**
-   Load a Language Model (LLM) and tune it so that it takes the DQN’s action, reward, current state, and observation space as input and outputs an adjustment to the reward.
+   - Load a Language Model (LLM) and configure it to accept the DQN’s action, reward, current state, and observation space as input.
+   - The LLM should output adjustments to the reward to guide the learning process.

 2. **Integrate Reward Shaping:**
-   Incorporate reward shaping into the custom DQN to improve training performance.
+   - Incorporate reward shaping into the custom DQN to enhance training performance.

 3. **Develop Observation Mapping Function:**
-   Create a function that maps raw observations to relative position vectors, and add noise to these vectors to simulate a decentralized, partially observable setting.
+   - Create a function that transforms raw observations into relative position vectors.
+   - Introduce noise to these vectors to simulate a decentralized, partially observable setting.

 **Note:**
-Focus on single-agent scenarios for now.
-Once the system is tuned and provides the desired results, we will move on to implementing a multi-agent environment.
+For now, focus on single-agent scenarios.
+Once the system is tuned and meets the desired performance, we will extend the implementation to a multi-agent environment.